railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 traceability from the lead.
 To do that look at the second tab in the lead :guilabel:`History`.

 If the salesperson thinks that there is a real opportunity with the lead, following the contact, he can convert it into a sales opportunity using the button :guilabel:`Convert to Opportunity`.
-Open ERP then opens a window asking the title of the opportunity, the estimated revenue and the percentage success of converting to a sale.
+OpenERP then opens a window asking the title of the opportunity, the estimated revenue and the percentage success of converting to a sale.